phauxcamus/mitsumirage-canbus-decoding/Nodes/!Template.md

 # `000` Needs Name
 Some description can go here about this node in general.
+The Title can include a name (if defined)

-# Observations
+## Observations
 - Bullet point list of notes can go here

 ## Data